-POLICE said the boys painted obscenities on the walls of hadn't been set. the new Our Lady of Good Counsel building sometime after 8 p.m.
+ed obscenities on the walls of hadn't been set. the new Our Lady of Good Counsel building sometime after 8 p.m.
 Saturday.
 Also, paint was sprayed on the walls of the Christian Science Church, and the St. Peter's Evangelical Lutheran Church school bus.